maldoinc/wireup/docs/pages/annotations.md

 ## When do you need to provide annotations.

-Not needed when injecting:
+Optional when injecting:

 * Services
 * Injecting an interface which has only one implementing service

-Annotations required when injecting:
+Required when injecting:

 * Parameters
 * Parameter expressions